Updated: June 2026

 Consult a Real Estate Lawyer (Legal Safeguard)

 A lawyer who handles power of sale cases can review your Notice of Sale for procedural errors.
 If the lender failed to serve the notice properly or missed a party with a registered interest, that mistake may void or delay the process.
-Under Section 42 of the Mortgages Act, lenders are prohibited from taking any enforcement steps during the notice period itself.
-If a separation or divorce is involved, both spouses may have rights under the Family Law Act even if only one name appears on the mortgage.
+Under Section 42 of the Mortgages Act, lenders are prohibited from taking enforcement steps during the notice period itself.
+If a separation or divorce is involved, both spouses may have rights under the Family Law Act even if only one name appears on the mortgage, and a spouse must be served where the property is a matrimonial home.
 Legal advice at this stage costs far less than the alternatives.

 Mistakes That Lead to Losing the Home